Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Usage

-First, arrays containing data for the Matsubara Green function $\mathcal{G}(i\omega_n)$ and the Matsubara frequency $i\omega_n$ are needed.
-The constructor \texttt{NevanlinnaSolver} and \texttt{HamburgerNevanlinnaSolver} combined with Nevanlinna analytic continuation can be used for the bare Nevanlinna analytic continuation and the Hamburger moment problem, respectively: For the bare Nevanlinna analytic continuation,
+The \texttt{Nevanlinna.jl} package can be utilized within either a REPL or Jupyter notebook.
+First, arrays containing data for the Matsubara Green's function $\mathcal{G}(i\omega_n)$ and the Matsubara frequency $i\omega_n$ are needed.
+The constructor \texttt{NevanlinnaSolver} and \texttt{HamburgerNevanlinnaSolver} can be used for the bare Nevanlinna analytic continuation and the Hamburger moment problem combined with Nevanlinna analytic continuation, respectively: For the bare Nevanlinna analytic continuation,

 For the Hamburger moment problem,